iCliniq Logo

 I understand your concern.

-I am reviewing your case history and attached file and will reply in five minutes.
+I am reviewing your case history and the attached file (attachments removed to protect the patient's identity) and will reply in five minutes.

 Thank you.